sajid1495/Assembly-Code/README.md

 # CSE 2206: Assembly Language Sessional

-This repository contains all the assembly language code written as part of the **CSE 2206** course at RUET.
+This repository contains all assembly language codes written as part of the **CSE 2206** course at RUET.
 The programs cover a range of topics and concepts from the course syllabus.

 ## Course Information
 - **Course Title:** Microprocessor, Microcontroller and Assembly Language